atassiad/BIGNUM-WITH-KARATSUBA/README.md

 # BIGNUM-WITH-KARATSUBA
 This library implements a custom Big Integer class in C++ using the Karatsuba multiplication algorithm, a divide-and-conquer approach capable of multiplying extremely large numbers with 100% accuracy.
 It handles positive integers far exceeding the limits of standard C++ data types, utilizing efficient storage through the string class.
-The library supports fundamental operations such as addition, subtraction, multiplication, and division along with logical operations such as <, >, ==, etc..
+The library supports fundamental operations such as addition, subtraction, multiplication, modulus, and division along with logical operations such as <, >, ==, etc..

 Key Features: